idning/test-twemproxy/README.rst

-Python testing facilities for twemproxy
+Python testing facilities for twemproxy, this test suite is based on https://github.com/idning/redis-mgr

 usage
 =====